fly-lang/fly/llvm/docs/SourceLevelDebugging.rst

   is automatically removed.

-Basically, the debug information allows you to compile a program with "``-O0 -g``" and get full debug information, allowing you to arbitrarily modify the program as it executes from a debugger.
-Compiling a program with "``-O3 -g``" gives you full debug information that is always available and accurate for reading (e.g., you get accurate stack traces despite tail call elimination and inlining), but you might lose the ability to modify the program and call functions which were optimized out of the program, or inlined away completely.
+Basically, the debug information allows you to compile a program with "``-O0 -g``" and getValue full debug information, allowing you to arbitrarily modify the program as it executes from a debugger.
+Compiling a program with "``-O3 -g``" gives you full debug information that is always available and accurate for reading (e.g., you getValue accurate stack traces despite tail call elimination and inlining), but you might lose the ability to modify the program and call functions which were optimized out of the program, or inlined away completely.